sngamos/50.020-Network-Security-Project/README.md

 ### Demonstration methodology
 1. Rules to detect simple SQL injection attacks using Suricata IDS.
-2. Hopefully, snort IDS will be able to detect basic SQL injection attacks based on the rules defined since the signatures are well known and can be matched easily.
+2. Hopefully, suricata IDS will be able to detect basic SQL injection attacks based on the rules defined since the signatures are well known and can be matched easily.
 3. Then we run an obfuscated SQL injection attack that uses techniques such as encoding, comments, and whitespace variations to evade detection.
-4. Snort IDS is expected to miss the obfuscated SQL injection attacks since the signatures are altered and do not match the predefined rules.
+4. Suricata IDS is expected to miss the obfuscated SQL injection attacks since the signatures are altered and do not match the predefined rules.
-5. The ML-based IDS (Random Forest model) is expected to detect both basic and obfuscated SQL injection attacks since it learns patterns and behaviors associated with SQL injection attacks, rather than relying solely on predefined signatures.
+5. The ML-based IDS (XGBoost model) is expected to detect both basic and obfuscated SQL injection attacks since it learns patterns and behaviors associated with SQL injection attacks, rather than relying solely on predefined signatures.
-6. Finally, we compare the detection rates and false positives between Snort IDS and the ML-based IDS to evaluate their effectiveness in detecting SQL injection attacks.
+6. Finally, we compare the detection rates and false positives between Suricata IDS and the ML-based IDS to evaluate their effectiveness in detecting SQL injection attacks.

 ## Training and Testing Results from models
 ### Random Forest - top_k_features=20: